-Why Extend Volume greyed out in Server 2012 Disk Management
+Why Extend Volume is disabled in Server 2012 Disk Management

-There are many reasons why Extend Volume is disabled in Windows Server 2012 (R2) Disk Management, I'll show you one by one.
+There are 6 reasons why Extend Volume greyed out in Windows Server 2012 (R2) Disk Management, I'll show you one by one.

 Reason 1: No Unallocated space

-So, if you right click a volume without Unallocated space, of course Server 2012 Extend Volume is grayed out.
+If you right click a volume without Unallocated space, of course Extend Volume is grayed out in Server 2012 Disk Management.
 To get Unallocated space, you may either delete or shrink an existing partition.

 Reason 2: Unallocated space is nonadjacent